 - For the dressing

-- 2 tablespoons walnut oil (or use mild olive oil)
+- 2 tablespoons walnut oil you can use mild or extra virgin olive oil instead

 - 1 tablespoon red wine vinegar